In the News

 Molecular Biology at Massachusetts General Hospital

 The Department of Molecular Biology at Massachusetts General Hospital is a part of both the research community of the hospital and the Division of Medical Sciences of the Harvard Graduate School of Arts and Sciences.
 Members of the Department carry out basic genetic and molecular biological research on a variety of topics at the cutting edge of the discipline.
 At present, approximately 170 people, including 13 faculty and over 85 postdoctoral fellows and graduate students comprise the Department of Molecular Biology.
 The Department is a major component of the Department of Genetics at Harvard Medical School.
-All Molecular Biology faculty, postdoctoral fellows and graduate students have concurrent appointments in Genetics.
+All Molecular Biology faculty, postdoctoral fellows and graduate students have concurrent appointments at Harvard, mostly in HMS Genetics.

 Massachusetts General Hospital has a long-standing relationship with Harvard Medical School.
 MGH was the first teaching hospital associated with the medical school, and continues to play a major role in the clinical and research training of medical students, residents and fellows.
 The location of the Department of Molecular Biology at MGH reflects the belief that basic biological science and medical research will both benefit from close interaction.